deep-dance/core/README.md

 #### Prepare environment

 ##### 1. Follow [installation](INSTALL.md) guide and setup the machine learning stack and other required software.
+(deprecated with Dockerfile.
+Start with cloning the repository)

 ##### 2. Clone repository